zachshattuck/react-panes/README.md

 You can drag and drop tabs to reorder them.
 A tab will keep its state if it stays at the same index throughout changes.
 Any tab movements that reorder that tab or move it a cross a pane will destroy state.
 I am hoping to solve this soon!

 ### Styling:
-If you wanna change the styling, the CSS class layout looks like this:
+The TabView and all of the panes/tabs come pre-styled, but if you'd like to change the styling, the CSS class layout looks like this:

 `div.tabView`
 `- >div.pane`